Shandong Prime (est. 1993) · B2B wholesale only · Custom fabrication for global buyers

 Buyer Concern

 “Our welded frames are large, heavy, and critical to the assembly line.
-Can Prime guarantee secure international delivery without delays or damage?”
+Can Prime support secure international delivery without delays or damage?”

 Prime's Welded Parts Shipping Solution

-Whether you’re sourcing structural steel weldments or precision subframes, our logistics team ensures each order is handled with industrial-grade care — from crating to customs.
+Whether you’re sourcing structural steel weldments or precision subframes, our logistics team aligns packaging, documentation, and shipping strategy to your program risk profile — from crating to customs coordination.

 1. Freight Optimization for Bulky Weldments